FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 ## Next steps
 Now that we have the OAuth flow working, our foundation is set to expand as needed.
 Here are a few ideas to tackle next:
-* Add and assign user roles such that functionality in our Rails application can be shown or hidden accordingly.
+* Add and assign user [roles](https://fusionauth.io/docs/v1/tech/core-concepts/roles/#overview) such that functionality in our Rails application can be shown or hidden accordingly.
-* Customize the FusionAuth login page with a look and feel of our application including a logo.
+* Customize the FusionAuth login page with a look and feel of our application using [themes](https://fusionauth.io/docs/v1/tech/themes/).
-* Add a "Login with Google" or "Login with Facebook" social login.
+* Use [Identity Providers](https://fusionauth.io/docs/v1/tech/core-concepts/identity-providers/#overview) to add "Login with Google" or "Login with Facebook" social login buttons.

 ## What did we learn?
 Using the Authorization Code grant in Rails lets you use any OAuth compatible identity provider to secure your application.
 The example code can be found on Github [here](https://github.com/FusionAuth/fusionauth-example-rails-oauth).